If I Don't Get You the Next One Will

-"If I Don't Get You The Next One Will" is a song written, recorded and produced by Lynsey de Paul and released in April 1976 in the UK as her seventh and final single on Jet Records.
+"If I Don't Get You The Next One Will" (ISWC: T0115826782) is a song written, recorded and produced by Lynsey de Paul and released in April 1976 in the UK as her seventh and final single on Jet Records.
 The B-side of the single was another de Paul song and fan favourite "Season to Season".
-A longer version of the song was recorded as a track for the 1976 album Take Your Time, but the album was shelved as part of a dispute between de Paul and Arden, and when it was finally released on CD in 1990 in Japan as Before You Go Tonight, the single version was included.
+It was supposed to be the lead single and album taster for the 1976 album Take Your Time, (with the album version being an extended mix) but the album was shelved as part of a dispute between de Paul and Arden, and when it was finally released on CD in 1990 in Japan as Before You Go Tonight, the single version was included.

 This humorous and tongue in cheek song relates many of de Paul's negative dating experiences (sample lyric "I’ve been dated and waited until I was blue, I’ve been cheated, mistreated and broken in two, I've been lied to, denied to, till I've had my fill, so, if I don’t get you, well, the next one will").
 One well known muse for the song was former boyfriend, Ringo Starr, who missed a dinner date with de Paul.
 De Paul herself described the song as being about revenge, after Starr missed a dinner appointment with her because he fell asleep in his office.
 Stylistically, it was quite a departure from previous releases, with prominent use of synthesiser and a sparse arrangement that received positive reviews.
 At the time, the Record Mirror wrote "Cleverly constructed song with Lynsey's voice playing leap-frog over itself.
 Uptempo rhythm that winds itself all over the place, following the intricate vocal patterns" with the Hammersmith & Shepherds Bush Gazette also praising the single.
+The song is listed as one of the hits of 1976 by Parada Hits as well as on the Belgian official charts, Ultratop and Swiss Hitparade site.

-De Paul performed this song live on U.K. prime time TV shows such as The Arrows hosted by the British/American band Arrows on 18 May 1976.
+De Paul performed this song live on UK prime time TV shows such as The Arrows hosted by the British/American band Arrows on 18 May 1976.
+She was introduced by band member Alan Merrill.
 One of De Paul's performances of the song has also been released on DVD.
 The song still receives occasional radio plays on US radio and most recently in 2023 on Frankfurt, Germany Radio X. It also featured on Beatmakology - the Art and Science of making beats.